Clear verification rules, fair charging logic, and real deliverability evidence designed for professional B2B outreach.

 🗓 Date: Q1 2026

-We don’t rely on theoretical scores alone.
-We validate quality using live delivery tests through independent ESPs.
+We do not rely on theoretical scoring alone.
+We validate quality using live delivery tests through independent ESP infrastructure.

 613 emails